 Where to Stay in Loch Lomond with Kids

-Balloch is the largest center and the transportation hub of the national park.
-This is the easiest place to stay given it has a Visitor Centre, many restaurants, shops and a grocery store.
+Balloch is the largest centre and the transportation hub of the national park.
+This is the most convenient place to stay for families given it has many restaurants, shops and a grocery store.
 Plenty of organized tours leave from here as well.

 Luss: a small, but very charming village along the western shore of Loch Lomond.